bastian-polewka/criss-cross-algorithm-assignment7/README.md

 ![image](https://user-images.githubusercontent.com/65414576/155828159-ae742681-dace-43b3-b0f9-542745d9b108.png)

-Even though, the time complexity of my algorithm seems to be worse, it actually performs better than the karatsuba algorithm when the number of digits is below 10,000. (assuming I correctly tested the algorithms)

-However, when the number of digits is exponentially higher (1e100 digits for example), my guess is that the karatsuba algorithm will perform better (though no testing was done for such numbers).
+As the number of digits in the integers being multiplied tends to infinity, the karatsuba algorithm will perform better.
+However, for relatively large numbers (having less than 10,000 digits), the karatsuba algorithm performs worse.

 ### The pseudocode for Case 1 ###
 ```